When product outpaces brand.

 Reframed the brand around modern, lifestyle-driven use cases, expanding relevance while honouring heritage.

-Integrated narrative directly into product development so every feature reinforced identity.
+Integrated narrative directly into product development so every feature reinforced the brand and contributed to a cohesive lifestyle story.

 Promotions to Enablement.